 All kindergarten students shall be administered the state-approved kindergarten readiness assessment.
 Paper and pencil standardized tests are not appropriate testing measures and shall not be used alone.
-However, standardized test sections that assess developmentally appropriate writing skills (e.g., sentence structure, writing form) are permissible and may be used.
+However, paper standardized test sections that assess developmentally appropriate writing skills (e.g., sentence structure, writing form) are permissible and may be used.
 Any technology-based assessment should be administered using touch-based technology devices.
-Children should also know how to use a mouse.
+Although children are testing on touch devices, they should also know how to use a mouse.
 Therefore, multiple opportunities to practice using a mouse must be given.

-4. Requirement for Individualized Assessments
+4. Requirement for Universal Screener